The-YoungOne/Customer_Portal/README.md

 cd international-payment-system
 ```

+### **Setting Up SSL for Local Development**

+1. **Generate SSL Keys**
+   You can generate SSL keys locally using **OpenSSL**.
+If you don’t have OpenSSL installed, you can [download it here](https://www.openssl.org/).

 Setting Up SSL for Local Development
-To enable HTTPS for your local development environment, you'll need to generate SSL certificates and configure your server to use them.
-Follow these steps to set up your own SSL keys and configure them in the project:

-1. Generate SSL Keys
+Generate SSL Keys
 You can generate SSL keys locally using OpenSSL.
-If you don't have OpenSSL installed, you can download it here.
+If you don’t have OpenSSL installed, you can download it here.

-Run the following commands to generate the required SSL key and certificate files:
+Run the following commands to generate the required SSL key and certificate files: ```bash

-bash
-Copy code
-# Generate a private key
+Generate a private key
 openssl genrsa -out privatekey.pem 2048

-# Generate a certificate signing request (CSR)
+Generate a certificate signing request (CSR)
 openssl req -new -key privatekey.pem -out csr.pem

-# Generate a self-signed certificate
+Generate a self-signed certificate
-openssl x509 -req -days 365 -in csr.pem -signkey privatekey.pem -out server.crt
+openssl x509 -req -days 365 -in csr.pem -signkey privatekey.pem -out server.crt ```

-2. Move the Keys to the Keys Folder
+Move the Keys to the Keys Folder
 Once you’ve generated the keys, move them to the appropriate folder in your project.
-Typically, these files should go into a folder called keys within your project directory:
+Typically, these files should go into a folder called keys within your project directory: ```bash /Customer_Portal ├── backend ├── frontend ├── keys ├── privatekey.pem ├── server.crt ```

-perl
-Copy code
-/Customer_Portal
-  ├── backend
-  ├── frontend
-  ├── keys
-      ├── privatekey.pem
-      ├── server.crt
 Ensure that both the privatekey.pem and server.crt files are inside the keys folder.

-3. Update the Server Configuration
+Update the Server Configuration
-Next, ensure that your server.js file is correctly configured to use the SSL certificates.
-Open the server.js file and verify the following section:
+Open your server.js file and make sure it's configured to use the SSL certificates by verifying the following code: ```javascript const https = require('https'); const fs = require('fs');

-javascript
-Copy code
-const https = require('https');
-const fs = require('fs');
-const sslOptions = {
-  key: fs.readFileSync('keys/privatekey.pem'),  // Path to your private key
-  cert: fs.readFileSync('keys/server.crt')      // Path to your certificate
+const sslOptions = { key: fs.readFileSync('keys/privatekey.pem'), // Path to your private key cert: fs.readFileSync('keys/server.crt') // Path to your certificate };
-};

-// Start the HTTPS server
-https.createServer(sslOptions, app).listen(5000, () => {
-  console.log('Secure server running on port 5000');
+https.createServer(sslOptions, app).listen(5000, () => { console.log('Secure server running on port 5000'); }); ```
-});

 Ensure that the paths to your privatekey.pem and server.crt files are correct and point to the keys folder.

-4. Verify HTTPS is Working
+Verify HTTPS is Working
-To verify that HTTPS is working, start your server by running:
+To verify that HTTPS is working, start your server by running: ```bash node server.js ```

-bash
-Copy code
-node server.js
-In your browser, navigate to https://localhost:5000.
+In your browser, navigate to: ```bash https://localhost:5000 ```

 You should see a security warning since the certificate is self-signed, but this is expected in local development.
 You can safely proceed to view your application over HTTPS.

 ### **Backend Setup**